payu-india/CMS-Chatbot/reference/Wealth Tech/payment-consent-for-wealthtech.md

 metadata:
   robots: index
 ---
-This section provides **_payment**  API details used for payment consent WealthTech recurring payments, specifically designed for mutual fund transaction processing.
+This section provides API details for _payment  API used for collecting WealthTech payments, specifically designed for mutual fund transaction processing.
+The API introduces new parameters and validation rules to support wealth management payment flows.

 * **Method**: `POST`
 * **Content-Type**: `application/x-www-form-urlencoded`